source-saraiva/clean-internet/README.md

 - **`primelist_domains`**
   Main domain blocklist containing advertising, tracking, and malware domains.
-  Aggregated from StevenBlack/hosts and other trusted sources.
+  Aggregated from StevenBlack/hosts and other trusted sources, plus our contribution with additional curation and validation by our team.
   Optimised for stability, with minimal false positives.

 - **`primelist_badactors`**
   IP blocklist of known malicious hosts (SSH brute-force, scanners, abuse sources).